 - Creative Scotland

-Some fine artists may decide to complete a postgraduate qualification such as a Masters or postgraduate diploma.
-There are many subjects available in the art field at this level.
-There are a number of short courses available and it is possible to study for various BTEC level awards.
+One way to develop professionally is to complete a postgraduate qualification, such as a Masters or postgraduate diploma.
+You can choose from many art subjects at this level and a number of short courses are available.
+It's also possible to study for various awards at BTEC level.

-Recent fine art graduates may work as an artist's assistant or studio assistant, which provides good training and learning opportunities.
-These include learning new technical skills and transferable skills such as time management or leadership.
-There may be opportunities for promotion to the role of studio manager.
+If you're recently graduated you could seek work as an artist's assistant or studio assistant, which provides good training and learning opportunities.
+You could from here become promoted to the role of studio manager.

-New techniques can also be learned by working as a fabricator, which involves making and constructing other artists' work on their behalf.
+You can also develop by learning new artistic techniques.
+One way to do this is to work as a fabricator, which involves making and constructing other artists' work on their behalf.

-There is no standard or structured career path for a fine artist and so career development is not easy to predict.
+There's no standard or structured career path for a fine artist, so career development isn't easy to predict.

-The success of an artist is highly dependent on their commitment to the work.
-They need to explore different opportunities and push their work into the public domain, either through their own self-promotion or the use of an agent.
-They should also try to participate in as many solo exhibitions or group shows as possible.
+Your success will be highly dependent on the level of commitment you have to your work.
+Exploring different opportunities and pushing your work into the public domain, either through self-promotion or the use of an agent, will be necessary.
+You should also try to participate in as many solo exhibitions or group shows as possible.